neuml/txtai/docs/install.md

 txtai has the following optional dependencies that can be installed as extras.
 The patterns below are supported in setup.py install_requires sections.

+_Note: Extras are provided for convenience.
+Alternatively, individual packages can be installed to limit dependencies._

 ### All

 Install all dependencies (mirrors txtai < 3.2).